crate/crate-clients-tools/docs/index.md

 ## Connectivity

 This section introduces you to the canonical set of database drivers, client- and developer-applications, and how to configure them to connect to CrateDB.
-(`crash`, `psql`, Java/JDBC, Python/SQLAlchemy/pandas/Dask, DataGrip, DBeaver,
-etc.).
+Just to name a few, it is about the CrateDB Admin UI, `crash`, `psql`, DataGrip, and DBeaver applications, the Java/JDBC/Python drivers, the SQLAlchemy and Flink dialects, and more.

 ::::{grid} 1 2 2 3
 :margin: 4 4 0 0
 :gutter: 1

-:::{grid-item-card} {material-outlined}`code;2em` IDEs
+:::{grid-item-card} {material-outlined}`code;2em` IDE
 :link: ide
 :link-type: ref